Pocket/content-monorepo/README.md

 - Curated Corpus API (coming soon)
 - Prospect API (coming soon)

-Tracing is performed using Open Telemetry NPM packages that export trace data to GCP.
+Tracing is performed using Open Telemetry NPM packages that send trace data to a standalone collector ECS service in AWS, which in turn exports trace data to GCP.
 The Pocket tracing package also implements an
-[Open Telemetry package](https://www.npmjs.com/package/@opentelemetry/auto-instrumentations-node) that hooks into the Winston logger (which we implement via the Pocket `ts-logger` package) to auto forward log data to GCP.
+[Open Telemetry package](https://www.npmjs.com/package/@opentelemetry/auto-instrumentations-node) that hooks into the Winston logger (which we implement via the Pocket `ts-logger` package) to auto-forward log data to GCP.

 ### Enable/Disable Tracing in Prod & Dev